 Quick Start

 This guide gets you managing secrets with Keep in 5 minutes.
-We'll assume you've already run keep configure
+We'll assume you've already run keep init

 and set up your first vault (see Configuration if you haven't).